Galois symmetries of knot spaces: A Grothendieck-Teichm uller action on the little disks operads

 The next theorem plays a key role in what follows; it equips the $p$-completion of the little disks operad with an action of $GT_p$.
 We denote by $E_d$ the little disks operad of dimension $d$.
-It will be convenient to view it as an $\infty$-operad (a dendroidal space satisfying the Segal condition).
-Applying $L_p$ objectwise, we obtain a dendroidal space $L_pE_d$ which, by Proposition \ref{prop: completion preserves products}, also satisfies the Segal condition.
+We view $E_d$ as an $\infty$-operad (a dendroidal space satisfying the Segal condition) via its nerve.
+Then, applying $L_p$ objectwise, we obtain a dendroidal space $L_pE_d$ which, by Proposition \ref{prop: completion preserves products}, also satisfies the Segal condition.
+It is important to view $E_d$ as an $\infty$-operad since the $p$-completion functor $L_p$ does not preserve strict products, so applying $p$-completion aritywise to an operad does not directly produce an operad, but rather an $\infty$-operad.
 For more details, see \cite{BHformality}.

 \begin{thm} Let $d$ be an integer with $d\geq 3$.
 There exists a $GT_p$-action on $L_pE_d$ such that the induced action on $H_{d-1}(L_pE_{d}(2),\ZZ_p)$ is the cyclotomic action of weight $1$.
 Moreover, if we give $E_1$ the trivial $GT_p$-action, the canonical map $E_1\to L_pE_d$ is $GT_p$-equivariant. \end{thm} \begin{proof} This is done in \cite{BHformality}.
 We recall briefly how this construction goes.
 For a space $X$, we denote by $X^{\wedge}$ its pro-$p$-completion.
-This is a pro-object in $p$-finite spaces (a space is $p$-finite if it has finitely many components and if each component is tuncated with finite $p$-groups as homotopy groups) that receives a map from $X$ and is initial for this property.
+This is a pro-object in $p$-finite spaces (a space is $p$-finite if it has finitely many components and if each component is truncated with finite $p$-groups as homotopy groups) that receives a map from $X$ and is initial for this property.
 There is a close relationship between this functor and the $p$-completion functor $X\mapsto L_p(X)$: when $X$ is a nilpotent space of finite $\FF_p$-type (i.e. all its $\FF_p$-homology groups are finite dimensional) the $p$-completion $L_p(X)$ coincides with the homotopy limit of the pro-object $X^{\wedge}$.
 This homotopy limit is denoted $\RR\mathrm{Mat}$ in \cite{BHformality} and is the homotopy right adjoint of the pro-$p$-completion functor.

 By work of Drinfel'd, there exists a non-trivial action of $GT_p$ on $E_2^{\wedge}$.
 Using a version of the Dunn-Lurie additivity theorem established in \cite{BWproduct} one can produce an action of $GT_p$ on $E_d^{\wedge}$ by writing it as a certain tensor product of $(E_2)^{\wedge}_{\FF_p}$ with the Drinfel'd action and $E_{d-2}^{\wedge}$ with the trivial action.
 Morever, with respect to this action, the map $E_1^{\wedge} \to E_d^{\wedge}$ is $GT_p$-equivariant.
 Applying the functor $\RR\mathrm{Mat}$, we obtain the asserted $GT_p$-equivariant map $E_1\simeq L_pE_1\to L_pE_d$ using the fact that, for $d\geq 3$, the spaces $E_d(k)$ are nilpotent and of finite type.